Aldaviva/Kasa/Readme.md

 Outlet will turn on in 1,800.0 seconds.
 ```

+For devices like the EP40 with multiple outlets, pass the 0-indexed outlet ID as the first argument.

 #### Clear
 Delete any existing timer rule from the device, cancelling its countdown.